hiltmon/hiltmon.github.io/content/blog/hiltmonism-no-more-than-five/index.md

 ---
 layout: hiltmonism
-title: "Hiltmonism - No more than Five"
+title: "No more than Five"
 date: 2012-06-09 13:35:00-0400
 tags: [ Hiltmonism ]
 ---